 Many people in and around the convention center will be meeting their first Unitarian Universalists.
 While at General Assembly, bring your best self and make living our values an intentional practice.
 Sore feet because you forgot your comfy shoes is not an excuse.
 Be kind.
 Be generous.
 Smile.
 Pick up trash.
 You are not a tourist.
 You are not a business conventioneer.
 You are an ambassador of our faith.

 Have a tip or related resources to share?
-Comment on this post or comment wherever I’ve shared this post on Twitter or Facebook.
+Comment on this post.
 Thanks!
 Peter

-One thought on “Tips for attending UUA General Assembly 2018”
+3 thoughts on “Tips for attending UUA General Assembly 2019”

 Comments are closed.